hadashiA/VContainer/README.md

 }
 ```

-#### How to pre-set the parent of a scene using a key
+#### How to pre-set the parent of a scene to scene

-`LifetimeScope` can be serialized with the parent type in any other scene specified.
+`LifetimeScope` can be serialized by specifying the type of parent in other scenes.

 In base scene.